Adelaide University

 Master of Design Specialising in Industrial Design

-Develop the skills to reimagine the objects and experiences that shape our daily lives by blending cutting-edge technology, sustainable thinking and user insights to design solutions that are both functional and inspiring.
+Develop the skills to reimagine the objects and experiences by blending cutting-edge technology, sustainable thinking and user insights to design solutions that are both functional and inspiring.

 Course overview

 In this Master of Design degree, you'll learn to create solutions that are not only functional and aesthetically pleasing but also meaningful and impactful.
-Master the latest digital design tools and tackle complex design problems, exploring sustainable materials and collaborating with industry partners.
+Master the latest digital design tools, tackle complex design problems and explore sustainable materials while collaborating with industry partners.

 Enhance your ability to create innovative products for today’s world with the Master of Design Specialising in Industrial Design.
-The university will provide you with a thorough understanding of the dynamic and ever-evolving field of industrial design, building upon your existing knowledge and skillset.
+The university will provide you with a thorough understanding of the dynamic, ever-evolving field of industrial design, building on your existing knowledge and skill set.

 Learn in custom-built workshops, where you’ll work with laser cutters, CNC routers and 3D printers.
 Through core courses, electives and major projects, you’ll go beyond building your practical design skills, also developing your research capabilities and analytical thinking.